JohnMurray/johnmurray_io_old/blogs/2013/11/17/Read-Less-HN.md

 idea of curated content has several benefits

 + The best content is filtered for you, so you spend less time reading uninteresting articles
-+ You save time be getting something once a week vs reading the site every day
++ You save time reading a newsletter once a week vs reading the site every day
 + Because you read less articles, you'll avoid hearing about 20 new frameworks a week and ideally read about 1'ish which will hopefully be more worthwhile (since it was theoretically filtered from the initial 20)